 For example, the PJS Jet Card features 365-day availability with zero blackout dates, and the ability to fly with only 10 hours’ notice.
 In 2018, the PJS Peak Day calendar lists only 20 peak days.

 3. What Happens When I Travel With More People or Fewer People Than My Selected Program Aircraft Accommodates?
 What are My Upgrade and Downgrade Options?

 Many companies charge a service or an upgrade fee for using aircraft outside your contracted category in addition to the rate for the new category.
 Commonly referred to as an “Interchange Rate”, this disincentive to change product categories ensures customers are buying into the most appropriate aircraft for their particular needs.
 In fact, most clients will need to fly on different aircraft throughout the life of their membership.
 A super-mid cabin Jet Card designed for cross-country travel makes for an inefficient solution when hopping between Teterboro and Nantucket.
 Savvy fliers will look for programs without interchange rates and which provide maximum flexibility to fly the most appropriate aircraft on a trip-by-trip basis.

 For example, the PJS Jet Card allows members to fly any category of aircraft without interchange loss.
 Members are debited at the prevailing rate of the category requested for each trip undertaken.

-PJS pioneered this program, deposited all customer funds into third party escrow accounts held at one of the world’s largest banking institutions (UBS).
-Flight payments are funded by operating accounts, and Member funds only withdrawn after successful completion of each flight.
+PJS pioneered this program, deposited all customer funds into third-party escrow accounts held at one of the world’s largest banking institutions (UBS).
+Flight payments are funded by operating accounts, and Member funds are only withdrawn after successful completion of each flight.